t-regx/t-regx.github.io/website/blog/2021-07-10-revamp-announcement.md

 Rawwrrrr!

 Hello, dear regexp writers!
-For about 5 months now, we've been working really hard or rewriting prepared batters, in order to introduce certain necessary features to them.
+For about 5 months now, we've been working really hard or rewriting prepared patterns, in order to introduce certain necessary features to them.

-The biggest issue, of prepared patterns in their current forms, is that the only form of ignoring a placeholder in a pattern, was escape.
+The biggest issue, of prepared patterns in their current form, is that the only form of ignoring a placeholder in a pattern was escape.

 ```php
 Pattern::inject('foo:@', ['bar']); // includes value